arithy/packcc/README.md

 By running this, the parser source `example.h` and `example.c` are generated.

-If no PEG file name is specified, the PEG source is read from the standard input, and `-.h` and `-.c` will be generated.
+If no PEG source file name is specified, the PEG source is read from the standard input, and `-.h` and `-.c` will be generated.

 The base name of the parser source files can be changed by `-o` option.